galaxyproject/gxadmin/README.md

 but fail to share with each other.
 We even include some [unlisted queries](./parts/27-unlisted.sh) which may be useful as examples, but are not generically useful.

-It comes with around 40 commonly useful queries included, but you can easily add more to your installation with local functions. gxadmin attempts to be a very readable bash script and avoids using fancy new bash features.
+It comes with around 90 commonly useful queries included (180+ commands total), but you can easily add more to your installation with local functions. gxadmin attempts to be a very readable bash script and avoids using fancy new bash features.

 This script strictly expects a postgres database and has no plans to support mysql or sqlite3.